iopleke/ParticlePhysics/README.md

 Particle Physics is licensed under the [DBaJ non-commercial care-free license](https://github.com/jakimfett/AlchemyPlusPlus/blob/master/LICENSE.md).

-More information about Particle Physics (and why it was split off from Minechem) can be found on the [Particle Phisics page](http://jakimfett.com/particle-physics/).
+More information about Particle Physics (and why it was split off from Minechem) can be found on the [Particle Physics page](http://jakimfett.com/minecraft/particle-physics/).